radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 While Joe withdraws the loan NFT, giving ownership of the loan to him and has the claim to the collateral (along with the balance); Joe can't simply redeem the collateral since it's not technically directly in his possession yet (the loan NFT also does not reflect change in ownership).
 Before any of these changes happens, the transaction must first complete.
 Before the transaction completes, the transient token must be burnt.
 Before the transient token can be burnt, the conditions must be met.
 That's how powerful and flexible the token system is on the Radix Engine.

-Now that the transaction has completed we can now view Joe's account and view that he has earned some of Felicia's collateral.

 Now let's head over back to Felicia's account and review her XRD balance.
 We see that there's 997,000 XRD.

 ```sh